kr55/ssrs-reports-migration-wizard-docs/index.md

 - Moving reports from development to production
 - Updating data sources, datasets, and reports in place (on the same server)
 - Backing up reports, datasets, and subscriptions
-- Migrating to a new SSRS instance after server upgrades
+- Migrating to a new SSRS or Power BI Report Server instance after server upgrades
 - Sharing report packages across teams
+- Managing Power BI Report Server (PBI RS) environments that host both paginated and Power BI (.pbix) reports*

 ---